TaraRhoseyn/javascript_card_memory_game/README.md

 4. As a first-time user, I want to be able to play the game across all personal devices.
 5. As a first-time user, I want to keep track of my score to monitor my performance in the game.
 6. As a first-time user, I want to see how long it takes me to complete the game.
+7. As a first-time user, I want the ability to select what level difficulty I want to play at.

 #### Regular visitor

-7. As a regular visitor, I want to be able to give feedback to improve the game over time.
+8. As a regular visitor, I want to be able to give feedback to improve the game over time.
-8. As a regular visitor, I want to see my score and move counter so that I can challenge myself the next time I play to beat it.
+9. As a regular visitor, I want to see my score and move counter so that I can challenge myself the next time I play to beat it.
-9. As a regular visitor, I want to see how long it takes me to complete the game so I can challenge myself the next time I play to beat it.
+10. As a regular visitor, I want to see how long it takes me to complete the game so I can challenge myself the next time I play to beat it.
+11. As a regular visitor, I want to be able to play a variety of difficulty levels so that the game remains fresh and interesting.

 #### Site owner

-10. As a site owner, I want to be able to collect feedback from users in a simple and easy way.
+12. As a site owner, I want to be able to collect feedback from users in a simple and easy way.
-11. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to the game.
+13. As a site owner, I want users to be able to navigate the website easily so that users are more likely to have an enjoyable experience and return to the game.

 ### Scope